Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 I was also able to observe this problem myself when I spoke to six people with varying degrees of blindness, several of whom said that they felt excluded from their environment because most of their friends played games such as « Fortnite » or « League of Legends » which, unfortunately, are still unplayable and inaccessible for them.

 The inability to access these experiences is a consequence of the primal role of visual language in video games, as the vast majority of them mostly communicate information to players through graphical elements and very little through auditory feedback.
-Video games require such a
+Video games require such a high level of reactivity and speed of interaction that they use different communication channels—visual, auditory, or tactile—to enhance interactions and immersion.
+However, the visual aspect remains the preferred channel because most people rely mainly on sight to interact with the world around them.

 As a result, the visiocentric nature of video games not only hinders accessibility for blind individuals but also widens the gap between those who benefit from video games and those unable to engage with them.

-Paradoxically, a gaming experience is supposed to bring people together and create communities, but all it does here is
+Paradoxically, a gaming experience is supposed to bring people together and create communities, but all it does here is accentuate the validism of people with no vision problems.

 Research indicates that visually impaired individuals possess heightened auditory abilities and can effectively navigate spatial environments through audio cues.
 Moreover, in recent years, technological advances in audio spatialisation have shown that incorporating sound design early in video game development not only enhances immersion but also becomes a fundamental aspect of gameplay.
-Nevertheless,
+Nevertheless, many video game studios tend to prioritize audio integration late in the production process, leaving limited time for refinement.

 How can video game sound design enhance accessibility for the visually impaired and promote their inclusivity in the gaming community?